sketchplugins/plugin-directory/README.md

 - [Replace Colour](https://github.com/lewishowles/sketch-replace-colour), by Lewis Howles: Replace all fill or text colours matching the selected layer
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Resize Artboard](https://github.com/zhifengkoh/resize_artboard), by Zhifeng Koh: A Sketch Plugin for resizing artboards to fit their content.
+- [Rotate Artboard Orientation](https://github.com/mmilano/sketch-rotate-artboards), by Michel Milano: Rotate the orientation of an artboard - from portrait to landscape, and vice versa.
 - [Rotate Line](https://github.com/eric-adstage/sketch_rotateline), by Eric Foster: More precise rotation for line objects in Sketch compared to the native Rotate tool, which only offers arbitrary rotation.
 Includes a 'Rotate a Copy' feature and Relative and Absolute rotation as well.
 - [Rotator](https://github.com/pberrecloth/rotator-sketch-plugin), by Peter Berrecloth: Rotate objects at preset amounts
 - [RulerGrid](https://github.com/ryanlanglois/rulergrid), by Ryan Langlois: A Sketch.app plugin to create a grid with rulers.